derkork/kannich/OVERVIEW.md

 ### Technical implementation

 Kannich is implemented in Kotlin and is built with the Maven build system.
 If it is already installed on the user's machine, it can build itself.
-However, there's also a bootstrapping script which can bootstrap a Kannich installation from a Git checkout of Kannich.
+However, there's also a bootstrapping mode which can bootstrap a Kannich installation from a Git checkout of Kannich.

 ---